Khaledykhalil/MiroMeasure/README.md

 **Contact for licensing:** support@measuremint.app

+See the [LICENSE](LICENSE) file for complete terms and conditions.

+## 📋 Troubleshootingg any known distance on your drawing
-See the [LICENSE](LICENSE) file for complete terms and conditions.*Dual-Axis Calibration** - Separate X and Y axis calibration for distorted or stretched images
+- **Dual-Axis Calibration** - Separate X and Y axis calibration for distorted or stretched images
 - **Linear Distance Measurement** - Click two points to measure straight-line distances
 - **8 Unit Types** - ft, in, m, cm, mm, yd, mi, km with automatic conversions
 - **No Image Selection Required** - Measure anywhere on the board instantly